 When you have connected the pod to the DAG Card and the network interfaces to the network you must configure the card for your specific requirements.
-This process is described next in Chapter 3: Configuring the Card
+This process is described next in Chapter 3: Card Configuration.

 Chapter 3: Configuring the Card